 On the Sona site you can cancel scheduled appointments and also find contact information for the researcher.
 Select the "My Schedule/Credits" link and then search for the relevant study.
 You can cancel your appointment on-line up to 24 hours before hand.
 After that, you must contact the experimenter via phone or email or you will be considered a "No show."

 Keeping appointments is very important.
 Missing appointments not only creates problems for the researchers, but it is also unfair to other students who could have taken advantage of your time slot.
-If you are a "no-show" for 2 appointments, you will lose the right to serve as a participant in BBS studies and will be required to fulfill the research requirements using either option 2 (article and quiz) or option 3 (article and summary).
+If you are a "no show" for 2 appointments, you will lose the right to serve as a participant in BBS studies and will be required to fulfill the research requirements using option 2 (article and summary).

 BBS researchers have diverse backgrounds and interests and engage in many different kinds of studies.
 Studies may examine such topics as memory, emotion regulation, cognitive processes, auditory processes or personal attitudes.
 You may fill out questionnaires, participate in interviews, play games, listen to sounds or complete various tasks or computer activities.
 You may be asked to participate with other people or alone.
 Most studies take between 30 minutes and two hours to complete and these details will be clear in the Sona description so that you can choose studies that meet your schedule and also your interests.